Dreys-bot/Dreys-bot.github.io/src/pages/posts/neural-style-transfer.md

 Let us explore more deeply this fundamental concept of CNNs.
 Through their progressive approach, they build an ever richer representation of images as layers deepen, underpinning their power for tasks such as classification or style transfer.

-# How Convolutional Neural Networks are used to capture content and style of images?
+# How CNNs are used to capture content and style of images?

 ![CNN_VGG](/assets/images/neural-style-transfer/CNN_VGG.png)